Callasaurus/Full-stack-deployed-shoppinglist/README.md

 # Deployed online:

 Try it yourself (give it a bit of time to load - it will initially be blank while things boot up).
-If you dele
+If you delete any when you're playing with it please add some more before you leave :)
 - https://callas-shopping-list.netlify.app/

 # App demo